Menu

 What Credit Score Do You Need for a Home Equity Line of Credit?

-A home equity line of credit (known more commonly as a HELOC) is a form of credit that you secure with your house.
+A home equity line of credit (known more commonly as a HELOC) is a type of secured line of credit (aka a line of credit where you use an asset as collateral) that you secure with your house.
 The lender uses the value of your home as collateral against non-payment.
-A HELOC is a very serious obligation that should not be entered into lightly because if you default on your payments, the lender would have a legal right to seize your home.
+A HELOC is a very serious obligation that should not be entered into lightly, because if you default on your payments, the lender would have a legal right to seize your home.

-Much like a line of credit, home equity lines of credit are a kind of revolving credit.
-You can borrow as much as you want up to your pre-determined limit and pay it back and then borrow it again and continue to do so as long as your HELOC account is in good standing.
+Much like any line of credit, home equity lines of credit are a kind of revolving credit.
+You can borrow as much as you want up to your pre-determined limit and pay it back and then borrow it again, and continue to do so as long as your HELOC account is in good standing.

-Getting a Home Equity Line of Credit with a Poor Credit Score (300 to 579) and a Fair Credit Score (580 to 669)
+Getting a Home Equity Line of Credit with a Poor Credit Score (300 to 574) and a Below Average Credit Score (575 to 659)

-Because you’re putting your house at risk, lenders won’t extend people a HELOC to people with bad credit scores, making a HELOC potentially harder to get than a line of credit.
-You may be able to get one with a fair credit score though your chances would be improved if you have a relationship with the bank.
+Because you’re putting your house at risk, most lenders won’t extend people a HELOC to people with poor and below average credit scores, making a HELOC potentially harder to get than a line of credit.

-Getting a Home Equity Line of Credit with a Good Credit Score (670 to 739)
+Getting a Home Equity Line of Credit with a Fair Credit Score (660 to 724)

-With a good credit score you won’t usually have a problem getting a HELOC but you won’t get top rates.
+With a fair credit score, you won’t usually have a problem getting a HELOC, but you won’t qualify for the lowest interest rates on the market.

-Getting a Home Equity Line of Credit with a Very Good Credit Score (740 to 799) and an Exceptional Credit Score (800 to 850)
+Getting a Home Equity Line of Credit with a Very Good Credit Score (725 to 759) and an Excellent Credit Score (760 to 900)

 financial trouble